 How to Investigate Animal Cruelty in NY State – A Manual of Procedures

-Example 17 – Animal Collector: Extremely Large Number of Animals
+Example 17 – Animal Hoarder: Extremely Large Number of Animals

 - Because of the history of complaints about the “shelter,” the district attorney’s office assigned an undercover investigator to work there.

 - The investigator’s report corroborated the statements made in the complaint